Lets dispel a number of myths about scuba diving once and for all.

 There is the general belief that scuba diving should only be done by highly skilled professionals.
 Scuba diving is naturally a physical activity and requires you to move about, but this shouldn't be a deterrent.

-Other myths include the fear of sharks, that divers are food for sharks.
-Also that certification is reacquired to scuba dive.
-It kind of makes sense that you should be able to swim if you want to scuba dive given the fact that you are constantly submerged in water, but in fact you don’t have to be a great swimmer at all.
-Although, the ability to swim is a great confidence booster.
+An article posted on looloo.com identifies what they call 7 common myths about scuba diving.
+These myths include the fear of sharks, that divers are food for sharks.
+Also that certification is required to scuba dive.
+However, one so called myth that I disagree with is (myth#3) that you dont need to know how to swim to scuba dive.
+It kind of makes sense that you should be able to swim if you want to scuba dive.
+The fact that you are constantly submerged in water doesn't change the fact that you must have confidence and be comfortable in the water.
+I mean at some point you do have to re-surface and deal with rendezvousing with a dive boat.
+While you don't have to be an expert swimmer, the ability to swim is a great confidence booster that can not be overlooked. … Just my opinion.

 MYTH #2: You need extensive training and to be certified to scuba dive!